chrisbennett-Bene/AdminThemeTweaker/README.md

 As a result you can upgrade the entire core as often as you like.
 Admin Theme Tweaker will keep on doing what it does.

-It is an addition to - not a replacment for -  the default styles, using the Cascading part of CSS.

-You do not need to touch a Compiler/CSS/LESS/SCSS or spend time scratching your head wondering where to find and how to overwrite the default CSS.
-We've already invested the head-scratching time needed to do that stuff. :checkered_flag: :relieved:

 ## How does it work?
 The php "engine" draws the variables from your configuration and outputs the CSS needed to get it done.

-That said, it also does quite a bit more, allowing a greater degree of flexibility and customisation.

-It\'s all up to you.
+It also does quite a bit more, allowing a greater degree of flexibility and customisation.
+It's all up to you.

 You can click it on and off.
 You can choose the options you want.\
 You can change a heap of things and get your hands dirty or just change a couple of values, set and forget.

-If you want to change the margin around inputs and inputfields, you can.
-Floating will still work correctly.\
+If you want to change the margin around inputs and inputfields, you can and floating will still work correctly.\
-Even with the addition of the ability to set margins between inputs, automatic floating of inputfields improves precision over the default Uikit CSS, with accuracy down to 5% for column widths, including all common "thirds" options.
+Even with the addition of the ability to set margins between inputs, automatic floating of inputfields provides improved precision over the default Uikit CSS, down to 5% for column widths, including all common "thirds" options.

 ## Overview of Features
 Apart from the range of customisation options built in to Admin Theme Tweaker, there are also a range of UI/UX tweaks that have been incorporated.
 Some of these include: